christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 --- abstract

 This document proposes a unified, extensible JSON representation for DNS resource records for use in the RESTful Provisioning Protocol (RPP).
-The aim is to create a single, consistent structure for provisioning all DNS-related data—including delegation, DNSSEC, and other record types—that directly mirrors the DNS data model and being mappable to existing EPP model of requests and responses same time.
+The aim is to create a single, consistent structure for provisioning all DNS-related data - including delegation, DNSSEC, and other record types - that directly mirrors the DNS data model and being mappable to existing EPP model of requests and responses same time.
 This approach simplifies the adoption of both current and future DNS features by aligning the provisioning format with the target system, thereby streamlining the management of domain names and related objects within RPP.

 --- middle